DataStrategist/amitkohli.com/content/post/2020-01-07-how-to-create-an-r-package-my-way.md

 So there's some stuff you have to do before getting started authoring libraries.
 You will only have to do these steps once (unless you change your laptop or so).
 These steps are:

   a.
-Download R and Rstudio, but you should alreay know that :)
+Download R and Rstudio, but you should alreay know that :) On the off chance that you don't, hello!
+Welcome to the R community!
+[Read this](https://moderndive.netlify.com/1-getting-started.html) to learn how to install and get started with R and Rstudio, and if u want just a quick primer, [here u go](https://resources.rstudio.com/webinars/a-gentle-introduction-to-tidy-statistics-in-r).

   b.
 You will be [version controlling](https://nicercode.github.io/git/why.html) through [github](https://github.com/), so let's download [git](https://git-scm.com/downloads).
 Install it and set it up w/ your name and email.
 To do so, open up a console or a `git bash`, and type: